ms-iot/lightning/README.md

 <DeviceCapability Name="109b86ad-f53d-4b76-aa5f-821e2ddf2141"/>
 ```
 5. The first is a capability that will enable the application to access custom devices.
-6. The second is the device guid id for the DMAP interface
+6. The second is the device guid id for the Lightning interface
 7. Save the file

 Build your project to verify all prerequisites to use Lightning were successfully added.